gvwilson/thirdbit/src/talks/speaking.md

 - If you have a scholarship program, you must be explicit about how you choose candidates, and must not require them to recapitulate personal trauma to be approved.
-- You should include travel costs in scholarships so that you aren't excluding people who are economically disadvantaged.
-  If you can't do this, make it clear that they are solely ticket scholarships.
+- If you do not include travel costs in scholarships, you must make it clear that they are solely ticket scholarships.

 ### Stage setup